 To make it as a journalist these days is a struggle, no matter where you’re based or what you’re reporting on.
 The media industry is in turmoil, and good jobs are increasingly hard to hold on to.
 But for reporters living in Canada’s most expensive city, survival has become an even more precarious proposition—especially for those, like Nick Eagland, early in their careers.

 Eagland is a Postmedia reporter writing for both The Province and Vancouver Sun.
 In April 2017, as a relative newcomer to the troubled organization, he was a natural target for being laid off when Postmedia announced plans to shed 52 staff at its Vancouver operations.
 “I got laid off, I think, April 28.
 It was the worst day of my life,” Eagland recounts.
-Thanks to some tough union actions, however, and a 10-per-cent pay cut for all reporters at the newsroom, his job was saved.
+Thanks to some tough union actions, however, and a 10 per cent pay cut for all reporters at the newsroom, his job was ultimately saved.

 For Eagland, the brush with unemployment came at a particularly challenging time.
 He and his wife had just gotten married, and had used their savings and proceeds from the wedding to buy a condo.
-Yet even with the Postmedia job, says Eagland, it was impossible to stay within city borders.
+Yet even with the Postmedia job, says Eagland, it was impossible to stay within city boundaries.

-“We started looking for places in Vancouver, and on our salaries—she’s a teacher, me a journalist who just took a 10-per cent pay-cut—there was no way we could buy in Vancouver,” Eagland says.
+“We started looking for places in Vancouver, and on our salaries—she’s a teacher, me a journalist who just took a 10-per-cent pay cut—there was no way we could buy in Vancouver,” Eagland says.
 “We got a two-bedroom condo in New Westminster; had we gotten the same thing in Vancouver, it would have been twice the price.”

 Enda Brophy, associate professor with the school of communication at Simon Fraser University, says that while he has not seen research specifically on the subject, he speculates that Vancouver’s affordability crisis has had a “tremendously negative” effect on young reporters, just as it has on the rest of their demographic cohort.